MoDrazzz/LSFD/README.md

 Los Santos Fire Department is fictional fire station located in GTA 5 game world.
 In 2020, I played GTA role-play a lot, so when I became Fire Chief I decided to build a company website.

 ## Prelude
 **Attention!** This website is my first ever web project built in 2020.
 I share it on purpose, so you can see progress I have made in all this years.
-I intentionally don't correct any mistake I have made, because it is kind of a souvenir :D
+I intentionally don't correct any mistake I have done, because it is kind of a souvenir :D

 ## Challenge